 Why Does An Egg Will Not Strip Hair Perm?

-A perm solution, which can be acidic or alkaline, break the disulfide bonds in your hair.
+A perm solution, which can be acidic or alkaline, breaks the disulfide bonds in your hair.
 These bonds provide your manes with their texture.
 After disulfide bonds are broken, they are reformed when you apply a neutralizer solution.

 So, if you have straight hair, a combination of chemicals and perm rods can reconfigure hair protein fibers into curly conformation.
 These reconfigured disulfide bonds are permanent and can only be undone by an acidic or alkaline solution.